 - An LLC's merger with another entity must be approved by a majority of the LLC's members and there are no appraisal rights afforded to dissenting members, unless its certificate of formation or company agreement specifies otherwise.
-See EGAN ON ENTITIES § 5.5.1 (591-592). - The TBOC also authorizes an LLC to convert into another form of entity, or convert from another form of entity into an LLC, without going through a merger or transfer of assets, and has provisions relating to the mechanics of the adoption of a plan of conversion, owner approval, filings with the secretary of state, and the protection of creditors. - The TBOC provides generally that LLC interests are assignable (subject to reasonable company agreement transfer restrictions), which permits LLC interest purchase transactions comparable to stock purchase transactions in corporations.
-See EGAN ON ENTITIES § 5.11 (621-622). - The company agreement would typically contain restrictions on the assignment of interests to facilitate compliance with applicable securities and tax laws.
-Membership interest transfer restrictions contained in the company agreement are generally enforceable. - The TBOC allows the company agreement to provide whether, or to what extent, member approval of sales of all or substantially all of the LLC's assets is required.
-In the absence of a company agreement provision, the default under the TBOC is to require member approval for the sale of all or substantially all of the assets of an LLC.
+See "EGAN ON ENTITIES" § 5.5.1 (537-538). - The TBOC also authorizes an LLC to convert into another form of entity, or convert from another form of entity into an LLC, without going through a merger or transfer of assets, and has provisions relating to the mechanics of the adoption of a plan of conversion, owner approval, filings with the secretary of state, and the protection of creditors.
+See "EGAN ON ENTITIES" § 1.4.4 (37-39). - The TBOC provides generally that LLC interests are assignable (subject to reasonable company agreement transfer restrictions), which permits LLC interest purchase transactions comparable to stock purchase transactions in corporations.
+See "EGAN ON ENTITIES" § 5.11 (562-563).